edgio-docs/edgio-docs/src/guides/v7/performance/cdn_as_code.md

 ### {{ PRODUCT }} Files {/* product-files */}

-During the initialization process, the {{ PRODUCT }} CLI creates the following files:
+During the initialization process, the {{ PRODUCT }} CLI created the following files:

 - `{{ CONFIG_FILE }}`: This file contains the configuration for your {{ PRODUCT }} property.
 You can use this file to configure your property's name, environments, origins, and other settings.
 [Learn more](/guides/performance/cdn_as_code/edgio_config.md).
 - {{ ROUTES_FILE }}: This file contains the router rules for your {{ PRODUCT }} property.
 You can use this file to define how {{ PRODUCT }} will handle requests to your property.